theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/log-access-via-http.md

 #### Response

 The web call returns timestamps in the format `[yyyy-MM-dd_HH:mm:ss.SSS]`.<br>
-Use the timestamps to query the content of the extraction logs, see [Query Extraction Logs at Specific Timestamps](#query-extraction-logs-at-specific-timestamps).
+Use the timestamps to query the content of the extraction logs.

 The web call returns the following information: